CeFi Lending

 YouHodler

-• Swiss regulation: Operates under Swiss financial regulation, which provides a stronger regulatory framework than many offshore competitors
+• Swiss regulation: Operating under Swiss financial law provides stronger oversight than many offshore competitors

 • Stablecoins: 5%–8% APY